The Pearl of Africa – Uganda is a safer COVID Pandemic Travel Destination in 2022

 While the pandemic fluctuates in Europe, North America, and China, it remains low and stable in Uganda.
 It should be the perfect safari destination for those with pandemic concerns in 2022.

-Many Travel destinations in Africa and other places in Europe, Asia, and South and North America wish that their country were as safe as Uganda during pandemic times in 2022.
+Many Travel destinations in Africa and other places in Europe, Asia, and South and North America wish their country were as safe as Uganda during pandemic times in 2022.

 Uganda has received commendations from various health organizations for its state of preparedness and handling of the COVID Crisis.